thenumbernine/Tensor/README.md

 - range-iterator as a function of the tensor, like `for (auto i : a.range) {`
 	- then maybe see how it can be merged with read and write iterator? maybe?  btw write iterator is just a range iterator over the sequence `count<0>...count<numNestings-1>` with a different lookup
 	- so make a generic multi-dim iterator that acts on `index_sequence`. then use it with read and write iters.

+- rank-n interior aka contract-n-times on neighboring indexes?